href0/bun-hono-drizzle-starter/README.md

-# Bun Hono Drizzle Starter Pro
+# Bun Hono Drizzle Starter

 A production-ready starter template for building RESTful APIs using Bun, Hono, and Drizzle ORM with TypeScript.